bmt26/Predator-Prey-Simulator/README.md

 **Predator-Prey-Simulator** is a Java application that simulates a game of tag between two agents driven by a self-learning genetic algorithm.

 ## Goal
-The goal of this simulation is to create a genetic algorithm and to utilize two instances of said genetic algorithm to synthesize a predator-prey relationship.
+This simulation aims to create a genetic algorithm and utilize two instances of said genetic algorithm to synthesize a predator-prey relationship.

 ## Rules
 The rules of the simulation are as follows.
-There are two agents, a predator and its prey, represented as a cat and a mouse respectively.
-There is a area at the base of the screen surrounded by a brick wall that the mouse may enter but the cat may not.
+There are two agents, a predator and its prey, represented as a cat and a mouse, respectively.
+There is an area at the base of the screen surrounded by a brick wall that the mouse may enter, but the cat may not.
 This area can be referred to as the mouse den.
-There is a single object towards the top of the screen illustrated as a green bush holding a green fruit.
-The cat earns points for making contact with the mouse, which represents the predator eating its prey.
+At the top of the screen is a greenbush holding a green fruit, representing the mouse's target.
+The cat earns points for touching the mouse, representing the predator eating its prey.
 The cat eating the mouse triggers the end of the round.
-Additionally the cat earns more points the faster it is able to consume the mouse to reward efficient behavior.
-The mouse earns points for making contact with the fruit as well as when the mouse brings the fruit back to the mouse den, which represents eating food and storing it for later use respectively.
-A time limit is set to limit each individual generation.
-Additionally the mouse is able to repel the cat for a brief moment sending it in the oposite direction from the mouse, and the cat is able to briefly stun the mouse, preventing the mouse from moving, referred to as "repelling" and "swatting" respectively.
+Additionally, the cat earns more points the faster it can consume the mouse to reward efficient behavior.
+The mouse earns points for making contact with the fruit, representing eating the fruit.
+The mouse earns additional points for bringing the fruit to the mouse den, representing storing it for later use.
+A time limit is set to limit each generation.
+Additionally, the mouse can repel the cat, sending it in the opposite direction from the mouse, and the cat can briefly stun the mouse, preventing the mouse from moving, referred to as "repelling" and "swatting," respectively.

 ## Changelog for Final Product